Chris Heaphy's Melting Juxtapositions

 Left to right: Chris Heaphy, Sunrise Again (2022).
 Acrylic on Belgian linen.
 105 x 90 cm; Forever and a Day (2022).
 Acrylic on Belgian linen.
 105 x 90 cm.
 Exhibition view: Chris Heaphy, Everyday Life, Jonathan Smart Gallery, Christchurch (10 June–2 July 2022).
 Courtesy the artist and Jonathan Smart Gallery.

-A work entitled Walk This Way (1997), most recently on display in the seminal exhibition Toi Tū Toi Ora: Contemporary Māori Art (2020–2021) at Auckland Art Gallery Toi o Tāmaki, is an early example of Heaphy's use of repeated symbols.
-Shapes suggesting prosthetics, walking sticks, crutches, plants, and Māori weapons appear and are repeated across the work.
-The artist has described these symbols as referencing the Māori prophet and faith healer Tahupōtiki Wiremu Rātana (a subject Heaphy has visited numerous times in his work), yet equally the repetition of shapes and hues of grey, white and ochre also bring to mind the austerities of geometric abstraction.
+Walk This Way (1997), shown in Toi Tū Toi Ora: Contemporary Māori Art (2020–2021) at Auckland Art Gallery Toi o Tāmaki, is an early example of his use of repeated motifs.
+Forms suggesting prosthetics, walking sticks, crutches, plants, and Māori weapons recur across the composition.
+Heaphy has linked these symbols to the Māori prophet and faith healer Tahupōtiki Wiremu Rātana—a subject he has revisited throughout his career—while the repetition of shapes and the restrained palette of grey, white, and ochre also evoke the austerity of geometric abstraction.

 Chris Heaphy, Walk This Way (1997).
 Acrylic on board.
 198 x 273 cm.